-The Blue Deal programme will be prepared over a period of a year and will start in 2019.
+The Blue Deal programme is being prepared at the moment and will start in 2019 on World Water Day.
 It will be implemented in three phases: 2019-2022, 2023-2026 and 2027-2030.
 The Blue Deal is a programme that will grow.
 The first phase will largely be implemented through partnerships in which the water authorities already participate.
 In the years that follow, more and more new partnerships and projects will be added.

-In the preparatory year, the water authorities and the two ministries will examine together with 35 local partners on a longlist whether a partnership is suitable for the Blue Deal.
-Some partnerships will be removed from the list and others added, resulting in a shortlist.
-Together with the partners on the shortlist, they will then draw up project proposals for the first phase of the Blue Deal.
+In the preparatory year that the Blue Deal is in, the water authorities and the two ministries are examining together with local partners whether a partnership is suitable for the Blue Deal.
+Together with the partners, they will draw up proposals for the first phase of the

+Blue Deal.
 The first phase of the Blue Deal will be festively launched on the 2019 World Water Day.